The War Against the Chtorr: A Rage for Revenge (1989)

-The third book in the series alternates between two stories, Jim McCarthy experiences Mode Training and flashbacks to his time in a cult.
-On a routine mission, McCarthy's platoon is overwhelmed by a group of renegade humans.
-He is taken prisoner and slowly brainwashed into the lifestyle of the cult and their leader, Jason Delandro.
+The third book in the series alternates between two stories, as Jim McCarthy experiences Mode Training and flashbacks to his time in a cult.
+On a routine mission, McCarthy is taken prisoner and slowly brainwashed into the lifestyle of the cult of human renegades and their leader, Jason Delandro.
 The cult believes in serving the Chtorr and have several worms on their campgrounds, although only a few high-up members are allowed to know the worms' secrets.
 The cult also practices a type of hedonism, characterized by free love including pedophilia.
-On an expedition, Jim discovers a military base with a working radio.
+On a looting expedition, Jim discovers a military base with a working radio.
 Snapping back to his senses, he calls in the renegades' location, then wanders aimlessly in the wilderness while fighting an emotional internal battle over having betrayed the renegades.
-Jim heads to a peninsula on the California coast where his mother used to live, called Family, and adopts three orphans.
-When Family's leaders ignore his demands for anti-Chtorran defenses, a group of worms break into the grounds and slaughter many of the Family, including his adopted children.
-Jim realizes that the worms were led by Delandro and manages to capture and execute him.
-Jim flees Family and after a hallucinatory experience brought on by the Chtorran ecology, he is picked up in a helicopter by Colonel Elizabeth 'Lizard' Tirelli.
-Jim is sent to Mode Training to learn to overcome basic human psychology.
-Tirelli and McCarthy had previously been romantically involved, and they expand that relationship after Tirelli leads McCarthy to testify in a meeting with the President of the United States regarding the need to drop a nuclear bomb on the heavy Chtorran infestations in the Rockies, arguing that the people who live there are no longer human.
+Jim heads to a peninsula on the California coast where his late mother used to live, called Family, and adopts three orphans.
+When Family's leaders ignore his urgent requests to install anti-Chtorran defenses, a group of worms break into the grounds and slaughter many of the Family, including his adopted children.
+Jim realizes that the worms were led by Delandro and manages to capture and execute him and his surviving followers.
+Jim again wanders into the wilderness and after a hallucinatory experience brought on by the Chtorran ecology, he is picked up in a helicopter by Lizard.
+She leads McCarthy to testify in a meeting with the unnamed President of the United States regarding the need to drop a nuclear bomb on the heavy Chtorran infestations in the Rockies, arguing that the people who live there are no longer human.
+Lizard drops the bomb, and she and Jim admit they truly love each other, even as they try to keep each other sane.
+Moving to Hawaii, the new US Capitol, Jim undergoes Mode Training to learn to overcome and direct basic human psychology; following this, he and Lizard resume their anti-Chtorran duties.